mtymek/blast-reflection-factory/README.md

             // use normal factory for classes that require complex instantiation SmtpMailTransport::class => SmtpMailTransportFactory::class,

-            // use ReflectionFactory for auto-wiring auto-wire
+            // use ReflectionFactory for auto-wiring
             MailRenderer::class => ReflectionFactory::class,
             Mailer::class => ReflectionFactory::class,
         ],